imantung/imantung.github.io/gist/techstacks/git.md

 title: Git
 ---

-remote: remote repository
+remote: remote location of repository
-origin: local repository
+origin: default name of the repository
 master: main branch of repository

 project setup